GenCyber 2022 program locations are now available! Program details are subject to change due to local COVID guidance.

-GenCyber Student Camps provide students with age-appropriate cybersecurity learning opportunities for in a standards-based and organized curriculum promoting the GenCyber Cybersecurity Concepts and/or First Principles, ethics, and online safety.
+GenCyber Student Programs provide students with age-appropriate cybersecurity learning opportunities for in a standards-based and organized curriculum promoting the GenCyber Cybersecurity Concepts, ethics, cybersecurity careers, and online safety.

-GenCyber Teacher Camps provide a comprehensive learning experience based on the GenCyber Cybersecurity Concepts and/or First Principles, ethics, and online safety.
+GenCyber Teacher Programs provide a comprehensive learning experience based on the GenCyber Cybersecurity Concepts, ethics, cybersecurity careers, and online safety.
 These programs should include helping teachers with the preparation of cybersecurity lesson plans designed for implementation in their classrooms.

-All GenCyber camps (Student, Teacher, Combination) are expected to run a minimum of one week to include at least 30 intensive instructional hours.
+All GenCyber camps (Student, Teacher, Combination) are expected to run a minimum of five days to include at least 30 intensive instructional hours.
 Programs also must offer at least 16-20 hours of pre-camp and post-camp outreach.
 Instructional hours are defined as those blocks of time in which participants are actively engaged in learning (lecture, guest speakers, labs, hands-on activities, field trips, etc.).